BLAG (Better Letters Magazine)

 Is shipping included in the subscription?

-The newsletter will continue to be published and distributed to all subscribers, whether paid or not, approximately monthly.
-It will feature the latest bl.ag online articles (see above), details of forthcoming events, and links to useful sources of information and inspiration.
+The newsletter is published and distributed to all subscribers, whether paid or not, approximately monthly.
+It features the latest bl.ag online articles (see above), details of forthcoming events, and links to useful sources of information and inspiration.
+Much of the email newsletter content doesn't appear elsewhere so subscribing is the only way to receive it.

 Why are the paid subscriptions so expensive?